Interpreting KPI Results

 What is an XmR Chart?

 Businesses may also want to use more advanced tools to measure and interpret KPI progress, such as XmR charts.
-These ‘individual and moving range’ charts provide a linked pair of control diagrams which measure a process with a single subgroup size.
-The charts are used to determine whether the business process or KPI being measured is improving over time and provides a clear view of those changes.
+These ‘moving range’ charts provide a linked pair of control diagrams that measure a process with a single subgroup size.
+The charts are used to determine whether the business process or KPI being measured is improving over time and provide a clear view of those changes.
 The axis compares an individual, or X, with a range of individual measures mapped against an MR, or Moving Range, which tracks the variability between data points.
 These charts can be produced in traditional spreadsheet packages, but their complexity makes this approach extremely time-consuming.
 It is far more expedient – and accurate – to use an automated software package to make their production instantaneous and simple.

-Keen to find out more about the Quickscore software package for KPI management or specifically interpreting KPI results?
-Please contact the team at Intrafocus to find out more.
+Keen to find out more about Spider Impact?
+Please contact the team at Intrafocus.